A Survey on Event-based Optical Marker Systems: Applications

-In~\cite{wang2024towards}, the authors proposed the Selene framework, which is a high-speed, multi-channel EBOMS based on passive optical communication principles.
-Thanks to the DMDs, no~modulated light signals are emitted, and the available ambient lighting, e.g. sunlight, is sufficient (see Fig.~\ref{fig: selene}).
-Firstly, a channel mapping strategy clusters data into independent mirror block positions.
-Next, a duplicate event removal step filters out redundant events caused by strong intensity changes, retaining only the first polarity transition, which represents the actual state change of~interest.
-Finally, a data decoding step is performed.
-One of the key innovations of Selene is the use of a dual refresh rate: in fact, mirror blocks near the center are refreshed at a higher rate than those on the periphery.
-This is based on the observation that central pixels in event cameras exhibit lower timestamp latency than peripheral ones, enabling more precise event timing in those regions.
-By aligning the spatial refresh pattern of the DMD with the sensor's non-uniform latency profile, Selene significantly improves throughput without sacrificing decoding accuracy.
-In~\cite{wang2024towards}, the authors showed a peak data rate of 1.6~Mbps at distances up to 6~m, setting a new record for communication systems based on passive markers.
+Chief among the works in this area is~\cite{wang2024towards}, where the authors introduced Selene, a high-speed, multi-channel EBOMS based on passive optical communication principles.
+Thanks to the DMDs, no modulated light signals are emitted, and ambient illumination, such as sunlight, is sufficient (see Fig.~\ref{fig: selene}).
+First, a channel-mapping strategy clusters data into independent mirror-block positions.
+A duplicate event removal step filters out redundant events caused by strong intensity changes, retaining only the first polarity transition, that represents the actual state change of interest.
+Finally, a data-decoding step is carried out.
+A key innovation of Selene is the adoption of a dual refresh~rate: in fact, mirror blocks near the center refresh at a higher rate than those on the periphery.
+Since central pixels in event cameras exhibit lower timestamp latency than peripheral ones, the dual refresh rate significantly improves throughput without sacrificing decoding~accuracy.
+Experiments in~\cite{wang2024towards} demonstrate a peak data rate of 1.6~Mbps at distances up to 6~m, setting a new record for passive-marker-based communication.